justbennet/vaccs_running/README.md

 # VACC's Running?

-A colorful terminal UI for checking your jobs on the Vermont Advanced Computing Cluster.
+A colorful terminal UI for checking your jobs on the Vermont Advanced Computing Cluster and viewing the node availability.

-> This project is not affiliated in any way with UVM, VACC, or the Complex Systems Center.
+> This project is not affiliated in any way with UVM, VACC, or the Vermont Complex Systems Institute.

 ## Quick Start